CAN CLOTHES REALLY BE RECYCLED?

 Can Clothes Really Be Recycled?

 Sometimes I hear about garment recycling as being the act of donating old clothes to a charity shop to be bought and used by another person.
 This is not recycling.
-This is re-using, and if someone mends a broken garment or uses it to create something new, this might at best be called up-cycling or at worst down-cycling.
+This is re-using, and if someone mends a broken garment or uses it to create something else, this might at best be called up-cycling or at worst down-cycling.
 So, what happens when garments can't be used anymore?
 And what happens when the charity shop can't resell the clothes due to poor quality or over supply?
 More often than we think, our unwanted clothing goes to landfill where, no matter the fibre content, it cannot break down easily due to the toxic environment.
 So what is the solution?
 Is ANYONE actually recycling clothing?
 And how is this even possible?

-Recently I had the opportunity to visit one of the first commercial scale garment recycling facilities.
+In 2018 I had the opportunity to visit one of the first commercial scale garment recycling facilities.
 Based in Tai Po (about 1 hr from Hong Kong) it sits very close to the Shenzhen border and the world of Chinese manufacturing.

 Possible applications for recycled yarns.